zanebrzezinski/github_issues_viewer/readme.md

   },
   ```

-or in the comments request like so
+or in the comments request like so:

 ```fetchComments: function(url, cb) {
   $.ajax({